fxapp/fxapp/README.md

 The [HTTP response headers](https://en.wikipedia.org/wiki/List_of_HTTP_header_fields#Response_fields) to send.

+#### `response.custom`

+Skip the default logic for sending the response body.
+Make sure you provide `customFx` to handle this response or the request will hang for the client.

 #### `response.json`

 The HTTP response body that will be sent as `application/json`.
 Value will be formatted using `JSON.stringify`.